Sugar Withdrawal Symptoms and Treatments

 Stage 3: Headaches

 As you read above, headaches can be a common symptom among individuals experiencing sugar withdrawal.
 Typically, headaches appear after the cravings stage, and this is usually something that progresses with time.
 Cravings can appear soon after cutting sugar from the diet, but it typically takes some time for headaches to start appearing.
 For some people, this may be a day or two, but for others, it could be longer.
-At this point in your lifestyle change, your body is experiencing the full effects of not having sugar in the body and dopamine circulating.
+At this point in your lifestyle change, your body is experiencing the full sugar detox side effects.
 For this reason, your body could start to have nervous system issues that can cause mild, dull, and aching headaches.
 If you reach this stage in your lifestyle change, it is important to have ways to naturally fight headaches that come about.
 More on this will be listed later in the article.

-Stage 4 is typically when you can expect a wide range of symptoms to take full effect.
-Within this time, you may notice dull aches, pains, chills, tremors, as well as mood changes.
+When this stage occurs, you can typically expect a wide range of sugar withdrawal symptoms to take full effect.
+Within this time, you may notice dull aches, pains, chills, tremors, and mood changes.
 At the peak of all the symptoms, it could be a time when depression sets in and even a time when the sugar-free lifestyle comes to an abrupt end, but this is truly where you should stick with it.
 This stage can test your willpower, and as long as you continue to remain motivated, you have the best chance at succeeding.

 Stage 5: Symptoms Resolve